stibbons1990/hex/docs/blog/posts/2024-12-03-starting-a-blog-with-mkdocs-material-on-github-pages.md

 ## Comments

 [Giscus integration](https://squidfunk.github.io/mkdocs-material/tutorials/blogs/engage/#giscus-integration)
 is a very easy to setup way to enable comments on blog posts.
-In fact despite trying to restrict it to blog posts it seems to be enabled in other pages too that but that's okay.